What Are Vaccinations?

 Which Vaccinations Are Recommended?

 - Pneumonia: Having HIV greatly increases your risk of developing pneumococcal (bacterial) pneumonia.
 The vaccine takes 2 or 3 weeks to become effective.
-The protection lasts for about 5 years in people with HIV.
+Vaccination should be repeated one time after 5 years.

 - Hepatitis (see Fact Sheet 506): Hepatitis can be caused by several different viruses.
-Vaccines exist for hepatitis A and B. Hepatitis A is usually not serious but it can be for someone with a weakened liver.
+Men who have sex with men and people who use street drugs or who inject drugs have a higher risk of hepatitis A, B or C. Vaccines exist for hepatitis A and B. Hepatitis A is usually not serious but it can be for someone with a weakened liver.
 This includes people who are infected with hepatitis B or C. Two hepatitis A vaccine shots can protect you for about 20 years.
-Hepatitis B can cause serious disease including cancer.
+Hepatitis B can cause serious disease, including cancer.
 If you were exposed to hepatitis B, your body will make antibodies.
 If your body didn't, you should get vaccinated.
-A series of three hepatitis B shots should protect you for about 10 years.
-Men who have sex with men and people who use street drugs or who inject drugs have a higher risk of hepatitis A, B or C.
+A completed series of three hepatitis B shots should protect you for about 20 years.
+In HIV+ persons, antibody levels can determine who needs a booster shot.

 - Human Papilloma Virus (HPV, see Fact Sheet 510): A vaccine is available against four strains of HPV, which causes anal warts and vaginal or anal cancer.
 The vaccine is recommended for boys and girls at age 11.
 They work best in people who have not yet been sexually active.

 - Influenza (Flu): A flu vaccine is offered each year, based on the most active type of flu.
 Flu shots are recommended for all people with HIV.
 For best protection, you should get the shot by mid-November, before flu season.
 A case of the flu can sometimes develop into pneumonia.
 Some flu vaccines can cause an allergic reaction in people who are allergic to eggs.
-A newer form of flu vaccine called "FluMist" is available.
-This is a "live attenuated" vaccine.
+"FluMist" is a "live attenuated" vaccine.
 FluMist nasal spray should not be used by people with HIV.

 - Meningitis (meningococcal meningitis): In the past few years there have been several outbreaks of meningitis.
 Most have been on college campuses.
 People with weakened immune systems have a greater risk of developing meningitis if they are exposed.